Applications are Open!

 What Do Graduates and Their Organizations Get Out of the Program?

-Graduates leave the program as part of an alumni network of over 700 leaders who are better informed of community history and present-day realities.
-They also emerge better connected to the people, organizations, and service opportunities that can together, make positive and meaningful changes in the county.
+Graduates leave the program as part of an alumni network of over 800 leaders who are better informed of community history and present-day realities.
+They also emerge better connected to the people, organizations, and service opportunities that can together, make positive and meaningful changes in the parish.

 When graduates activate the knowledge and connections gained through Leadership Lafayette, the community and businesses benefit from improved understanding, services, and relationships.
 Organizations supportive of their staff member’s participation gain additional visibility and recognition as being committed to the improvement of the Lafayette community.